YouTube now has The Terminator, Legally Blonde and more free movies to watch

 Looking for a free movie?
 YouTube has you covered, albeit with some ads.

-YouTube quietly opened up a free movie section in October, spotted previously by AdAge, which includes movies such as The Terminator, Legally Blonde and Rocky among its selection.
-You can find it by clicking here to visit YouTube's Movie page, and scrolling to the "Free to wach" carousel.
+YouTube quietly opened up a free movie section in October, spotted previously by AdAge.
+Its selection includes The Terminator, Legally Blonde and Rocky.
+You can find it by clicking on YouTube's Movie page, and scrolling down to the "Free to watch" carousel.

 YouTube is the latest among several websites that offer free movies supported by ads, eight of which you can check out in this guide.
-YouTube did not immediately return request for comment about the free movie feature.
+YouTube did not immediately respond to a request for comment.

 Joan Solsman contributed to this report.